BaptisteAmice/VV-ESIR-TP1/sujet.md

 source : https://www.20minutes.fr/high-tech/4017153-20230103-bug-enfin-corrige-firefox-18-ans-apres-decouverte
 https://bugzilla.mozilla.org/show_bug.cgi?id=290125

 The bug was discovered in Firefox version 1.0, eighteen years ago.
-It affected text rendering, specifically with a style descripti²on where a large initial capital letter did not display correctly.
+It affected text rendering, specifically with a style description where a large initial capital letter did not display correctly.
 The issue was related to the interpretation of a CSS, specifically the pseudo-element "CSS ::first-letter" when coupled with a float property.
 This bug is a global bug of concurrency between these two properties.
 According to Mozilla's tracking system, the bug was quickly discovered but considered a non-priority, resulting in the large initial letters being displayed incorrectly on websites using Firefox and causing aesthetic problems.
 Despite being reported, the resolution was delayed for eighteen years.
 The impact was mainly visual, affecting the presentation of initial letters on certain websites (but without hindering the use of websites).
 The only repercussion for Mozilla could be an eventual loss of users.
 The bug's correction is expected with the release of Firefox 110 in next February.
 Testing wouldn't have been relevant in this case, because the bug was already known and just ignored.

 2. "CollectionUtils.retainAll() not throwing proper NullPointerException(NPE)" is an example of issue considered as solved for the Apache Commons Collections project.
 The resolution of this issue is a fix.
 The bug was a local bug, local to the function CollectionUtils.retainAll().
 The bug was that the function did not throw a NullPointerException when one of its parameters was null, contrary to what was specified in the documentation.